 What Kind Of Lubricant Should I Use For Clay Barring?

-Clay barring is an effective way to remove dirt, grim, and other contaminants from the surface of your vehicle.
+Clay barring is an effective way to remove dirt, grime, and other contaminants from the surface of your vehicle.
 But it’s important to use the right lubricant when clay barring.
 The wrong type of lubricant can damage the paint and reduce the effectiveness of the clay bar.
 So what kind of lubricant should you use?

 The best type of lubricant is one specifically designed for clay barring.
 These lubricants are formulated to be gentle on car surfaces while still providing enough slip for the clay bar to do its job.
 They also won’t leave behind any residue that could damage your paint or cause streaks in the finish.